harmony-one/x/progress/sergey-karasev.md

+2023-11-27 Mon: I have [added unit tests for the NetworkManager](https://github.com/harmony-one/x/pull/268), for the setAuthorizationHeader method and for the bad response case.
+I also deleted the unused code.

+---

 2023-11-24 Fri: I have [added unit tests](https://github.com/harmony-one/x/pull/256) for the cancelOpenAICall and query call with the rate limit set to false.

 2023-11-23 Thu: I expanded the OpenAIStreamService so that it can be tested using unittest.
 I have [added unittests](https://github.com/harmony-one/x/pull/248) for the stream processing from OpenAI, rate limiting, and other methods of OpenAIStreamService.